sample notary statement sample notary statement

 Understanding a Notary Statement

-A notary statement serves as a formal declaration that a document has been verified by a notary public.
-It confirms that the signatory’s identity has been confirmed and that the transaction is genuine.
-Notary statements function as safeguards against fraud; they hold legal weight.
+A notary statement is a formal declaration that a document has been verified by a notary public.
+It confirms the signatory’s identity and that the transaction is genuine.
+Notary statements function as safeguards against fraud and hold legal weight.

 Three crucial elements typically constitute a notary statement: